 Residential areas have been identified and there is evidence of industrial features such as kilns or furnaces.

-The university's director of archeological prospection services Kristian Strutt said 'Archaeologists and historians have known for centuries that there was a medieval city at Old sarum but until now there has been no proper plan within the city walls.
-Our research so far has shown how the entire outer bailey of the monument was heavily built-up in the middles ages, representing a substanial urban centre.'"
+The university's director of archeological prospection services Kristian Strutt said 'Archaeologists and historians have known for centuries that there was a medieval city at Old Sarum but until now there has been no proper plan within the city walls.
+Our research so far has shown how the entire outer bailey of the monument was heavily built-up in the middle ages, representing a substanial urban centre.'"